By KIYOKO METZLER

 The agency said it “categorically rejects” the idea its cameras at Iranian nuclear sites played a role in a sabotage attack on the Karaj facility near Tehran in June.
 Iran accuses Israel of being behind the incident.

 A senior diplomat who spoke to The Associated Press on condition of anonymity said the searches of the inspectors carried out in Iran were very time-consuming and made some feel intimidated.
-The diplomat was not authorized to be named while speaking to the media.
+The diplomat was not authorized to be named while speaking to the media about the visits.

 Senior diplomats from Britain, China, France, Germany and Russia plan to meet with Iranian officials in Vienna on Nov.
 29 to discuss bringing Tehran back into compliance with the 2015 Joint Comprehensive Plan of Action.
 The pact eased sanctions on Iran in return for curbs on its nuclear program.